BigMarlin1/Newznab-Barracuda/README.md

 With a text editor, open the script you picked (innodb_compressed.php for example), change the paths at the beggining to match the location of your newznab installation.

-I recommend truncating the parts and binaries tables first.
-Login to mysql: mysql -p newznab   type in the following command : tuncate binaries;truncate parts
+I recommend truncating the parts and binaries tables.
+Login to mysql: mysql -p newznab   type in the following command : truncate binaries;truncate parts

 From a command line interface (terminal for example in linux), browse to the location of the script you picked and type php innodb_compressed.php (change compressed for the script you picked) be patient.